-Helena Frith Powell used to write the French Mistress column in The Sunday Times about living in France.
-She has also been a regular contributor to the Daily Mail, Mail on Sunday, Daily Telegraph, the Sunday Telegraph, Tatler Magazine and Harper’s Bazaar.
+Helena Frith Powell’s writing career began with the French Mistress column in The Sunday Times about living in France which she wrote for several years.
+She is also a regular contributor to the The Times, Daily Mail, Daily Telegraph, the Sunday Telegraph, Tatler Magazine and Harper’s Bazaar among other publications.

 Helena is also the author of a memoir called Ciao Bella, published by Gibson Square in October 2006 and re-released in 2012.
 Her book about ageing called To Hell in High Heels was published by Arrow in April 2008, and has been translated into several languages.